As we all live longer and need support sometimes, a care home becomes unavoidable but who pays for it?

 - The problem is the criteria they use are different and your hard earned assets are at risk.

-- There is a formal assessment process which the NHS should follow and our Colne and Nelson elderly client advice solicitors help people who unfortunately fall between these two bodies and negotiate with the appropriate one to make sure that what support the state should provide is provided.
+- There is a formal assessment process which the NHS should follow and our solicitors help people who unfortunately fall between these two bodies and negotiate with the appropriate one to make sure that what the support you are entitled to is received.

 - We also have retrospectively secured repayments for people who should have had care provided but have had their capital drained instead.